Leave this site

 A member of a police force is entitled to be permitted by the chief officer to take a reasonable amount of time off during their normal duty periods in order to take action which is necessary:

-For police officers there is no set amount of time allowed to deal with the issue but for most cases one or two days constitutes reasonable time off to deal with the matter.
-Any more than two days should be considered exceptional circumstances and any more than this should be referred to Head of Department/Head of People Services and processed by the Lifecycle team.
-Please note. this is not in addition to another discretionary leave type but to be used in conjunction with another leave type e.g. annual leave, flexitime, TOIL, unpaid leave etc.
+For police officers there is no fixed entitlement to deal with the issue.
+However, in most cases one or two days is considered a reasonable period to deal with the matter.
+Any request for leave beyond two days should be treated as exceptional circumstances and must be referred to Head of Department/Head of People Services and processed by the Lifecycle team.
+Please note this is not in addition to another discretionary leave type but to be used in conjunction with another leave type e.g. annual leave, flexitime, TOIL, unpaid leave etc.

 The right to time off for dependants could apply to a wide range of different circumstances.
 The right is not for long term care arrangements for example childcare or nursing a sick relative.